 - Show Management must encourage all staff and volunteers take the Cowboy Dressage World Membership with a Handshake.
 Click Here for Membership.

-- Gathering Liaison: The GL is a person with adequate knowledge of the Cowboy Dressage® World Hand Shake, Code and Rules.
+- Gathering Liaison: The Sheriff is a person with adequate knowledge of the Cowboy Dressage® World Hand Shake, Code and Rules.
 They must also have adequate horsemanship skills.
-Garn Walker (530.305.4341) or Lyn Ringrose-Moe (209.747.0984) can be contacted with questions on rules, equipment and abuse issues during the show if GL is not available or a clarification is needed.
+Garn Walker (530.305.4341) or Lyn Ringrose-Moe (209.747.0984) can be contacted with questions on rules, equipment and abuse issues during the show if Sheriff is not available or a clarification is needed.

 - Show Manager